graphiti-api/graphiti-api.github.io/guides/why.md

 >
 > \- ["The Github Graph API"](https://githubengineering.com/the-github-graphql-api), **GitHub Engineering**

 GraphQL solves real problems.
-It's flaw is that it solved these problems using zero-sum thinking: we must abandon the existing paradigm and forge a new one.
+Its flaw is that it solved these problems using zero-sum thinking: we must abandon the existing paradigm and forge a new one.
 It's GraphQL versus REST, one or the other.
 [REST is dead, long live GraphQL](https://medium.freecodecamp.org/rest-apis-are-rest-in-peace-apis-long-live-graphql-d412e559d8e4).